ibm-cloud-docs/Backup/restore-bmr-system-volume-image.md

     ![Figure 4 - Choose backup location.](/images/bmr4.svg){: caption="Figure 4.
 Choose backup location." caption-side="bottom"}

-    For more information about viewing the username or changing the backup password, see [Managing username and password for the Cloud Backup service](/docs/Backup?topic=Backup-changePassword).
+    For more information about viewing the username or changing the backup password, see [Managing the username and password for the Cloud Backup service](/docs/Backup?topic=Backup-changePassword).
     {: tip}

 8. The next screen displays your system in the list.
 Make sure it is highlighted and click **Next**.